Bandwidth/bandwidth.github.io/voice/bxml/verbs/startRecording.md

 | fileFormat                   | (optional) The audio format that the recording will be saved as: `mp3` or `wav`.
 Default value is `wav`.                                                                                                              |
 | multiChannel                 | (optional) A boolean value indicating whether or not the recording file should separate each side of the call into its own audio channel.
 Default value is `false`. `true` results in two channels.                    |

-If the `recordingAvailableUrl` attribute is specified, then the [Recording Available](../callbacks/recordingAvailable.md) event is sent to the URL once the recording is available for download.
+If the `recordingAvailableUrl` attribute is specified, then the [Recording Available](../callbacks/recordingAvailable.md) event is sent to the URL once the recording is available for download, indicating the `mediaUrl` and if there was any issue processing the recording.

 BXML returned in response to this callback will be ignored.

 <aside class="alert general small"><p>NOTE: Only one &lt;StartRecording&gt; verb may be active at a time.
 If a second &lt;StartRecording&gt; verb is used without first using a &lt;StopRecording&gt; verb, the second &lt;StartRecording&gt; will be ignored.</p></aside>